Local gauge invariant operator on isometry breaking background: Introduction

-In fact, the idea that the local gauge invariant operator can be constructed by combining the matter and the metric fluctuations goes back to \cite{Bardeen:1980kt}.
+In fact, the idea that the local gauge invariant operator can be constructed by combining the matter and the metric fluctuations goes back to \cite{Bardeen:1980kt} (see also discussion in \cite{Giddings:2022hba, Giddings:2025xym} which distinguishes the `gravitational dressing' to which the dressing theorem is applied from `the field dressing' where matter field also contributes to the dressing for gauge invariance).
 It was immediately used to describe the cosmological fluctuations around the Friedmann-Robertson-Walker (FRW) background which may not have a boundary, resolving the second issue \cite{Sasaki:1983kd, Brandenberger:1983vj, Halliwell:1984eu, Shirai:1987xh, Mukhanov:1988jd, Deruelle:1991sb}.
 In particular, the curvature perturbation, the local gauge invariant operator made up of the scalar fluctuation and the trace of the spatial metric fluctuation, well describes the primordial inhomogeneity generated in the inflationary era, in which the background geometry is given by quasi-dS space where the dS isometry is slightly broken \cite{Mukhanov:1981xt, Mukhanov:1990me}.
 The St\"uckelberg mechanism for the curvature perturbation must be distinguished from the imitated St\"uckelberg mechanism with the compensating vector field $V_\mu$ mentioned above, since whereas the isometry is broken by the background, the diffeomorphism invariance remains unbroken.
-Indeed, since only the scalar part of the metric fluctuation is relevant, the curvature perturbation is a separate object from the graviton as a transverse traceless tensor fluctuation which is still gauge invariant and massless.
+Indeed, since only the scalar part of the metric fluctuation is relevant, the curvature perturbation is a separate object from the graviton, a transverse traceless tensor fluctuation of the metric which is gauge invariant.
+In this case, the graviton remains massless.
 As the mass of the curvature perturbation is well below the inverse of the horizon radius, we can construct the effective field theory of inflation for it as well as the graviton to describe the cosmological perturbations in the inflationary era \cite{Cheung:2007st, Weinberg:2008hq}.